Travel Nurse

 Step 1: Graduate from High School or Complete a GED (Four Years)

-The path to becoming a travel nurse starts with graduating high school or completing a GED.
-Not only is this a requirement for nursing programs, it provides students with a basic level of education necessary to complete additional studies.
+The path to becoming a travel nurse starts with graduating from high school or completing a GED.
+Not only is this a requirement for nursing programs, it also provides students with a basic level of education necessary to complete additional studies.

 Step 2: Complete a Nursing Program (18 Months to Four Years)